grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Ya gaping and pustulated fucking twat!
 You torrid and rotting fucking asshole!
 Ya almost killed me!
 What fucking stupid idea came to your head to blow the trim tanks with no warning to me?
 I was fuckin' washed half-way down the fucking boat!"

-"Goddamn it!
+"Damn it!
 Fuck off Chips.
 I gotta deal with surfacing my boat.
 We can talk about proper procedures in an emergency later."

 "Ya fuck yourself and your fucking proper procedures.
 I'm talking about my fucking life you fucking swollen and carbuncled head of a syphilitic cock."
 Chips raised the pipe and pointed it at Percy.